 |

 Some marriages end suddenly while others seem to fall apart over a long period of time.
-Whatever the circumstances, breaking up is a bleak time for everyone
+Whatever the circumstances, if you are dealing with a separation or divorce this is probably a very difficult period in your life.

 |